AndrewYang2024/AndrewYang2024.github.io/_posts/2020-08-16-Whatever-It-Takes.md

 *Brrrrrrrrr*

-The murmurs of eddies toppling over each other across a mirror of water.
+Murmurs of eddies toppling over each other across a mirror of water.

 *Brrrrrrrrr*

 {% marginfigure 'mf-id-1' 'assets/img/a001.png'  %}

-{% newthought ' The printer woke her up with its whirring. ' %} Each whir was followed by the flapping sound of a letter-sized sheet being spat out and gliding towards the floor.
+{% newthought ' The printer woke her up with its whirring. ' %} Each whir was followed by the flapping sound of a letter-sized sheet being ejected before gliding towards the floor.

+Without looking at her phone, Alex reckoned that she had overslept.
+After rubbing her eyes awake, she looked over the side of her bed and saw a heap of paper accumulating on the floor.
+She squinted at the small LED screen of the printer, which indicated that it was receiving a fax transmission of unknown length.

-Without looking at her phone, Alex reckoned that she had overslept, but her more immediate concern was the accumulating heap of paper strewn about.
-She did not recall ever setting up her printer as a fax machine, but somehow it was receiving what appeared to be scanned pages of a typewritten monograph.
-She slid out the output tray to catch the remainder of the still printing document and bent over the floor to gather the rest.
+*Weird,* she thought.
+She had never set up her printer as a fax machine, somehow it was receiving what appeared to be scanned pages of a typewritten monograph.
+She slid out the output tray to catch the remainder of the still printing document and bent over to gather the rest.

 In total the monograph was forty-one black and white pages.
 It bore a nondescript title, *A Review of Anticipatory Systems,* with no author indicated.
 Alex had heard the term before in graduate school, when she was a PhD student at Stanford’s Department of Economics.
 That was where Williams, the regional president of the New York branch and her current boss, had also went for his doctorate.
 Anticipatory systems theory wasn’t part of the academic curricula, but rather an intellectual rabbit-hole of sorts that she indulged in at the time.
 Those memories returned to her as she thumbed through the pages, trying to pin down the document’s various threads as she unraveled its puzzle.